tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 ### 2. Personality

-Even if a client wants to hire as for a works,  they hire us as a people.
+Even if a client wants to hire as for a works, they're hiring us as a people.
+So on our personal website we want to show who we are as persons.

+##